-Faculty members may be appointed to more than one department, program, or school when they will have significant, ongoing responsibilities for teaching, research, and/or service in more than one area.
-They may be tenure-track or hold tenure in one or both departments, programs, or schools.
+Faculty members may be appointed to more than one department, program, school, or other unit when they will have significant, ongoing responsibilities for teaching, research, and/or service in more than one area.
+They may be tenure-ineligible, tenure-track, or hold tenure in one or both departments, programs, schools, or units.

-Faculty members holding a joint appointment usually receive some portion of their salary from each appointing department, program, or school.
-Specific distribution of the faculty member’s responsibilities and provisions for salary, as well as the coordination of annual evaluations, salary recommendations, promotion review, and tenure review (if applicable) should be defined in advance in the faculty member’s appointment letter, which should be signed by the dean or deans (if the joint appointment involves more than one school).
+Faculty members holding a joint appointment usually receive some portion of their salary from each appointing department or school.
+If the joint appointment involves more than one school, the participating schools must develop a memorandum of understanding (MOU) that details the terms of the appointment (see Related Information for MOU template).
+The MOU will be signed by the dean of each participating school and the provost.
+Specific distribution of the faculty member’s responsibilities and the coordination of annual evaluations, salary recommendations, promotion review, and tenure review (if applicable) should be defined in the faculty member’s appointment letter, which should be signed by the dean or deans (if the joint appointment involves more than one school).

-If the faculty member holds tenure or is tenure-eligible in both departments, both appointments are considered “primary” and the faculty member holds all voting and other faculty privileges in both departments (although one program/department may be designated “primary” for administrative purposes only).
-Otherwise, one program/department shall be designated the faculty member’s “primary” appointment and the other program/department shall be “secondary.”
+If the faculty member holds tenure or is tenure-eligible in both departments, both appointments are considered “primary” and the faculty member holds all voting and other faculty privileges in both departments (although one department may be designated “primary” for administrative purposes only).
+Otherwise, one department will be designated the faculty member’s “primary” appointment and the other department will be “secondary.”
 Faculty members with a joint appointment may hold voting or other faculty privileges in the secondary department if these privileges are expressly conferred by a vote of the faculty in the secondary department as part of the joint appointment.